ManuelGanter/urban-inequality/README.md

 # Urban Inequality

-This projects hold the code we will publish for the urban inequality paper at the WWW22
+This projects hold the code we will publish for the urban inequality paper

 "scripts": This folder holds the two python scripts we use for feature generation and model training